ISL 2020-21: Gerard Nus - NorthEast United should improve from previous seasons | Goal.com

 Last season, NorthEast had a similar unbeaten start, only to lose form afterwards and ended up well outside the play-off spots.
 However, head coach Gerard Nus feels that this time around, the Highlanders will be able to avoid a repeat of last year's events.

 "There are more players now who were not here last year.
-I see the opportunity to use those statistics (from last year) to prove to ourselves that we can do better."
+I see the opportunity to use those statistics (from last year) to prove to ourselves that we can do better," he pointed.

 He added, "I don't think it (unbeaten run) adds pressure but something that we need to feel proud of.
 The five games are already gone and now what matters is tomorrow's game.
 We take every game as a final and that's how we get something out of the game because all the teams are difficult and everybody wants to win."